Navajo leaders outraged after a Lakota student’s tribal regalia was removed at graduation

 “As graduation season continues, I hope all schools will respect the decision of our Native students to wear their traditional regalia and objects of cultural significance,” Blackwater-Nygren said.

 This story was originally published by the Arizona Mirror and Source New Mexico.
-Like South Dakota Searchlight, they’re part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+Like the North Dakota Monitor, they’re part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
 Source New Mexico maintains editorial independence.
 Contact Editor Shaun Griswold for questions: info@sourcenm.com.
 Follow Source New Mexico on Facebook and Twitter.

-The post Navajo leaders outraged after a Lakota student’s tribal regalia was removed at graduation appeared first on South Dakota Searchlight.
+The post Navajo leaders outraged after a Lakota student’s tribal regalia was removed at graduation appeared first on North Dakota Monitor.